Sheffield: Etymology

-The name, Sheffield, has its origins in Old English and derives from the name of a principal river in the city, the River Sheaf.
-This name, in turn, is a corruption of shed or sheth, which refers to a divide or separation.
-The second half of the name Sheffield refers to a field, or forest clearing.
-Combining the two words, it is believed that the name refers to an Anglo-Saxon settlement in a clearing by the confluence of the River Don and River Sheaf.
+Sheffield takes its name from the River Sheaf, which runs through the city centre (albeit in underground culverts).
+The river's name comes from the Old English word scēað, meaning "boundary", possibly because the Sheaf once formed part of the boundary between the kingdoms of Mercia and Northumbria.
+The second element is Old English feld, meaning "open countryside", and the name thus means "open countryside near the River Sheaf".
+It first appears in the Domesday Book.

 History

 Early history

 The area now occupied by the City of Sheffield is believed to have been inhabited since at least the late Upper Paleolithic, about 12,800 years ago.
 The earliest evidence of human occupation in the Sheffield area was found at Creswell Crags to the east of the city.
 In the Iron Age the area became the southernmost territory of the Pennine tribe called the Brigantes.
-It is this tribe who are thought to have constructed several hill forts in and around Sheffield.
+It is this tribe who are thought to have constructed several hillforts in and around Sheffield.

 Following the departure of the Romans, the Sheffield area may have been the southern part of the Brittonic kingdom of Elmet, with the rivers Sheaf and Don forming part of the boundary between this kingdom and the kingdom of Mercia.
 Gradually, Anglian settlers pushed west from the kingdom of Deira.
 A Britonnic presence within the Sheffield area is evidenced by two settlements called Wales and Waleswood close to Sheffield.
 The settlements that grew and merged to form Sheffield, however, date from the second half of the first millennium, and are of Anglo-Saxon and Danish origin.
 In Anglo-Saxon times, the Sheffield area straddled the border between the kingdoms of Mercia and Northumbria.
 The Anglo-Saxon Chronicle reports that Eanred of Northumbria submitted to Egbert of Wessex at the hamlet of Dore (now a suburb of Sheffield) in 829, a key event in the unification of the kingdom of England under the House of Wessex.

-After the Norman conquest of England, Sheffield Castle was built to protect the local settlements, and a small town developed that is the nucleus of the modern city.
+After the Norman conquest of England, insurrection by the populace led to the devastation of the Sheffield area during the Harrying of the North and Sheffield Castle was built to control the ruined local settlements.
+A small town developed that is the nucleus of the modern city.
 By 1296, a market had been established at what is now known as Castle Square, and Sheffield subsequently grew into a small market town.
 In the 14th century, Sheffield was already noted for the production of knives, as mentioned in Geoffrey Chaucer's The Canterbury Tales, and by the early 1600s it had become the main centre of cutlery manufacture in England outside London, overseen by the Company of Cutlers in Hallamshire.

-From 1570 to 1584, Mary, Queen of Scots, was imprisoned in Sheffield Castle and Sheffield Manor.
+From 1570 to 1584, Mary, Queen of Scots, was imprisoned in Sheffield Castle and Sheffield Manor by George Talbot, 6th Earl of Shrewsbury, the husband of Bess of Hardwick, Countess of Shrewsbury.
+The Earl is buried in Sheffield Cathedral.